 Student: Person admitted to the university and/or enrolled in any course (for credit or not for credit), or who is on campus for the purpose of enrolling in any course at the time of the alleged incident.

-Title IX Coordinator: Manages, implements and administers NIU's procedures which prohibit discrimination, including enforcement of Title IX complaint procedures, Title IX training programs and ensuring the prompt and appropriate resolution of Title IX complaints.
+Title IX Coordinator: Manages, implements and administers NIU's procedures which prohibit discrimination, including enforcement of sexual misconduct complaint procedures, sexual misconduct training programs and ensuring the prompt and appropriate resolution of sexual misconduct complaints.